Esophageal pH Monitoring

 Esophageal pH monitoring is performed with the use of a catheter that has a sensor on its tip to detect acid.
 This tool is incredibly thin, about one-sixteenth of an inch wide, and is made of plastic.
 During the pH monitoring procedure, the catheter is inserted through a nostril and guided down the back of the throat into the esophagus, and the patient is then instructed to swallow.
 The catheter is able to detect levels of acid from the area just above the lower esophageal sphincter, which is the area that, when functioning properly, prevents stomach acid from refluxing into the esophagus.
 A reader is attached to the catheter in order to register the acidity levels over the course of one day.

 To test for acid reflux, the catheter is required to stay in place for 24 hours.
 This means the patient will be sent home with the device in place.
-For the 24 hour time period that the device is in place, the patient will be able to eat, sleep and resume their regular routine.
+For the 24 hour time period that the device is in place, the patient will be able to eat, sleep, and resume their regular routine.
 During this time, your physician will instruct you to record all activities either through the use of a diary or directly on the recorder attached to the catheter.
 All meals, periods of sleep, and physical activity should be recorded.
 After the catheter is removed, the data detailing the course of your daily diet and activities will be graphed and correlated to the corresponding levels of present acidity.

-Another method for pH monitoring is with the use of a battery operated capsule.
-The capsule is inserted through the nostril with a catheter, but is able to be linked to the esophagus, allowing the catheter to be removed directly after insertion.
+Another method for pH monitoring is with the use of a battery-operated capsule.
+The capsule is inserted through the nostril with a catheter but is able to be linked to the esophagus, allowing the catheter to be removed directly after insertion.
 The capsule records the acidity levels for 2-3 days before detaching and passing through the stool.
 The biggest benefit of the capsule over the catheter is that it eliminates any discomfort associated with the catheter protruding from the nose.

 Overall, there are very few side effects or complications associated with esophageal pH monitoring.
 The catheter may cause mild discomfort in the back of the throat, especially when swallowing.
-Overall, however, the catheter does not impede a patient’s ability to eat, sleep or partake in physical activity.
+Overall, however, the catheter does not impede a patient’s ability to eat, sleep, or partake in physical activity.

 If you believe you may benefit from pH monitoring, the first step is to consult a skilled NYC gastroenterologist.
-Gramercy Park Digestive Disease Center (GPDDC) is home to top board-certified gastroenterology physicians, with extensive background in diagnosing and treating GERD with esophageal pH monitoring.
+Gramercy Park Digestive Disease Center (GPDDC) is home to top board-certified gastroenterology physicians, with an extensive background in diagnosing and treating GERD with esophageal pH monitoring.
 Call (212) 979-3237 or use the form on this page to learn more about pH monitoring.